Dietary supplements for weight loss

 - The average weight loss in the placebo group was 0.9 pounds (0.4 kilograms).

 While these results are intriguing, the fact that the trial was small and lasted only eight weeks means the results can't be reliably generalized to real-world situations.
 And importantly, a short trial like this may miss side effects that only become apparent with long-term use.

 In addition, the trial used a supplement that contained multiple ingredients.
 So it's impossible to tell which ingredient was responsible for the weight loss.

 Ideally these initial results would be tested in a much longer trial involving hundreds of participants with careful monitoring for side effects.
 Results from such a trial would allow for an informed decision about the safety and effectiveness of such a product.

 Until such trial data is more readily available, claims regarding dietary supplements and weight loss should be treated with caution.

 Understanding safety concerns

-Ephedra, or ma-huang, is an herbal stimulant once used in weight-loss products.
-It's now banned by the FDA because of possible adverse effects, including mood changes, high blood pressure, irregular heart rate, stroke, seizures and heart attacks.
+Supplements can have strong effects.
+Ephedra (ma-huang) is an herb once used for weight loss.
+It's now banned by the FDA because it was associated with adverse effects, such as mood changes, high blood pressure, irregular heart rate, stroke, seizures and heart attacks.

-It's important to do your homework if you're thinking about trying over-the-counter weight-loss pills.
-Information about many dietary supplements is available online from the Office of Dietary Supplements and the National Center for Complementary and Integrative Health.
+It's important to do your homework if you're thinking about trying a weight-loss supplement.
+Check credible websites, such as those run by the U.S. Office of Dietary Supplements and the National Center for Complementary and Integrative Health.

-If you're considering weight-loss pills, be sure to talk with your doctor, especially if you have health problems, take prescription drugs, or are pregnant or breast-feeding.
-It's also important to get advice on possible interactions with your current use of medicine, vitamins or minerals.
+Also be sure to talk with your doctor before taking any supplement.
+This is especially important if you have health problems, take prescription drugs, or are pregnant or breast-feeding.